Updated post: 04/03/2020 | March 2020

-From a giant stuffed walrus to Arts & Crafts architecture, not forgetting a panoramic view over London, here are 5 reasons to visit the Horniman Museum.
+From a giant stuffed walrus to Arts & Crafts architecture, not forgetting a panoramic view over London, here are five reasons to visit the Horniman Museum.

 It’s fair to say the Horniman Museum would not be at the top of most visitors’ must-see sights in London.
 That privilege is usually reserved for the big-hitters such as The British Museum with its Neoclassical exterior and world-class collection, or perhaps the Gothic splendour of the Natural History Museum.